nViso/Caffe-mini/README.md

 ## Future Work

-Add opencv, make this Caffe could directly input the image
+Add one test example, which directly test a complicated trained model